-n symbol indicates that the file contains r Text notes.
-If you hover over the symbol see the number of notes.
+A green symbol indicates that the file contains Voice or Text notes.
+If you hover over the symbol you will see the number of notes.

 A green symbol indicates that the it is generated a report of your selected template.